drepper/obs-realsense-greenscreen/README.md

 This plugin has so far been tested only on my machine:

 -    The only camera tested so far is the L515.
-I hope that the `librealsense2` library handles the other libraries the same.
+I hope that the `librealsense2` library handles the other devices the same.
 -    I have not even tested what happens if no camera is attached.
--    it definitely is not tested what happens if multiple RealSense cameras are attached.
-The `librealsense2` documentation specifies the first found device is used.
 -    The frequency of the picture provided is fixed at 30Hz.
 Not sure whether this needs to be variable.
 -    The depth sensor is quite noisy.
 When running the `testrealsense`